YuriBrandi/Proletheus/README.md

 ### Friendly Objects

-Friendly objects consist of a series of Flying Objects needed to make both the classification and the interception non-trivial.
+Friendly objects consist of a series of Flying Objects with stochastic features needed to make both the classification and the interception non-trivial.

 Note that defence missiles are also classified by the Radar and it's important not to have *false-positives* in this regard.